Back

 Related Terms

-• 2s10s Spread — The difference between the 10-year and 2-year Treasury yields, the most widely tracked yield curve slope measure.
+• 2s10s Spread (2-Year/10-Year) — The difference between the 10-year and 2-year Treasury yields, the most widely tracked yield curve slope measure.

 • Curve Trade — A position designed to profit from changes in the yield curve's shape rather than the overall level of rates.